It allows the lower portion of the colon to be examined with the help of an endoscope or thin tube.

 Preparation for the procedure

-The lower part of the colon must be cleaned to allow the endoscopist to see the inner lining of the colon.
+The lower part of the colon must be cleaned to allow the endoscopist to see the colon’s inner lining.

-Specific instructions will be provided, although preparation generally involves consuming a clear liquid diet, laxatives, and the use of enemas shortly before the exam.
+Specific instructions will be provided, although preparation generally involves consuming a clear liquid diet, laxatives, and enemas shortly before the exam.

 Most medications can be continued as usual.
-However, there are some medications whose use should be discussed with your doctor prior to the exam.
+However, there are some medications whose use should be discussed with your doctor before the exam.

 Some medications, such as aspirin products and iron preparations, must be stopped a week or two before the test.